 One of our primary goals is to understand how compact binary systems form.
 One possibility is the BBH Formation in Isolation, in which a binary system evolves together, undergoes Roche lobe overflow and a common envelope stage that tightens the binary orbit through dynamical friction.
 One of the stars will directly turn into a black hole.
 If a common envelope occurs, the giant envelope will surround the orbit of the system.
 Thermal energy is transferred to the envelope and may trigger the ejection of the envelope.
 Once the ejection of the envelope occurs, the massive star will directly turn into a black hole, leading to the inspiral of the two black holes and merging into a single one at the end.
-This BBH formation and merger is a common evolution in which the orbit is quasi-circular, with eccentricity close to zero.
+This BBH formation and merger is a common evolution in which the eccentricity has radiated away by the time the GWs reach the LIGO band.
 Another possibility is BBH formation in dense star clusters (e.g., at the center of galaxies or in globular clusters) through dynamical capture.
 The binary massive star system undergoes a similar process as the BBH formation in isolation unless another massive BH is captured by the cross-section area of the two stars, ejecting the massive stars out of the original orbit and forming a new BBH system.[18]
-Since the new-coming BH removed some orbital energy from the initial orbit, the orbit is highly eccentric.
-This process is called the dynamical capture.
-The probability of dynamic capture is related to the capture crosssection.
-Another scenario of BBH Formation by dynamical capture is when a fast-moving BH is being captured by another BH.
+Since the new-coming BH removed some orbital energy from the initial orbit, the orbit is closer to merger and highly eccentric.
+This process is called dynamical capture.
+The probability of dynamicql capture is related to the capture cross-section.
+Another scenario of BBH Formation by dynamical capture is when a fastmoving BH loses kinetic energy through gravitational radiation and is then captured by another BH.
 Figure 2 shows the evolution of the three BBH formation mechanisms.
-There are three of the many examples of BBH formation.
-Other examples also exist and contribute to BBH capture or formation.
-The study of eccentric GWs provides valuable information to determine which form of BBH system dominates.
-We also want to look for dynamic capture with a very small cross-section such that the time of the merger is within seconds.
+These are three of the many examples of BBH formation.
+Other examples also exist (including hierarchical mergers) and contribute to BBH capture or formation.
+The study of eccentric GWs provides valuable information to determine which form of BBH formation dominates.
+We also want to look for dynamic capture with a very small cross-section such that the time to the merger is within seconds.